xulsh8/FlickCD/README.md

 ```

 ### Model Training
-First, set the data path, number of training epochs, learning rate, and other basic parameters in the `train.sh` script.
+First, set the data path, number of training epochs, learning rate, and other basic parameters in the `trainAndtest.sh` script.
 For more advanced configuration options, please modify the `train.py` file directly.
 Then, run the following command to start training:
 ```
-sh train.sh
+sh trainAndtest.sh
 ```
 After training is complete, a result folder will be generated in the current directory.
 It includes: